Understanding pathology tests

 Your doctor will be able to interpret your test results.
 They will consider many factors when reading your results.
 They can talk with you about whether an ‘abnormal’ test result is a sign of a problem for you.

 You might want talk to your doctor about:

-The Lab Tests Online website has a number of resources and services available if you need help or more information on pathology testing.
+The Pathology Tests Explained website has a number of resources and services available if you need help or more information on pathology testing.

 Learn more here about the development and quality assurance of healthdirect content.